 - Finally, you can even use LinkedIn to search for open positions in your field of choice.
 Whether you apply online or simply use this research to understand the market, company values, and job requirements, it is a great launching off point for a search.

-So let’s do this.
-Now you know why it matters.
+So now that you know why it matters – let’s do this!
 Here’s a really quick guide to sprucing up your LinkedIn presence.

 The Key Components of an Awesome LinkedIn Profile